Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Results and Discussion

-Moving to the 1:2 QFA results and 2:2 QFA results ((c), (d), (e), and (f) in Fig.~\ref{fig_qfe}), we immediately see greater sensitivity to the gate error rates in this regime.
-This follows the general trend that, for the near future, quantum applications that rely on or converge towards heavier output (that is, output corresponding to fewer, more highly-correlated binary strings in the computational basis) will be a driving design factor for early quantum applications, due to the significant noise observed in current hardware.
-(For instance, since each of the four correct outputs of the 2:2 results ideally possesses $\textapprox25\%$ of the probability density, fluctuations from noise have a far greater impact.)
-We also notice that while dependence on the 2q-error rate disappears at higher values than that of the 1q-gate error rate in these calculations, the impact of the 1q-gate error rate in current machines appears to have already largely been overcome (at least for QFA at $n=8$), compared to the larger number of errors corresponding to the current hardware's 2q-gate error rates.
-This appears to support the general expectation that 2q-gate fidelity is one current bottleneck for the performance of applications on modern quantum hardware.
+Moving to the 1:2 QFA results and 2:2 QFA results ((c), (d), (e), and (f) in Figs.~\ref{fig_sqfe},\ref{fig_qfe}), we immediately see greater sensitivity to the gate error rates in this regime.
+This agrees with the common observation that, for the near future, quantum applications that rely on or converge towards heavier output (that is, output corresponding to fewer, more highly-correlated binary strings in the computational basis) will be a driving design factor for early quantum applications, due to the significant noise observed in current hardware.
+(For instance, since each of the four correct outputs of the 2:2 results ideally possesses roughly $25\%$ of the probability density, fluctuations from noise have a far greater impact.)
+We also notice that while dependence on the 2q-error rate disappears at higher values than that of the 1q-gate error rate in these calculations, the impact of the 1q-gate error rate in current machines appears quite small (at least for QFA at $n=8$), compared to the larger number of errors corresponding to the current hardware's 2q-gate error rates.
+This supports the general expectation that 2q-gate fidelity is one current bottleneck for the performance of applications on modern quantum hardware.
 However, both here and in the 2:2 QFA results, we see a slower improvement of our result quality with reduced 1q-gate error compared to reduced 2q-gate error rates.
 If this trend continues at lower error rates and larger $n$, the 1q-gate errors could overcome 2q-gate errors as a limiting factor for the QFA at high $n$.
 Determining whether this trend continues to hold will require further simulation and study.